revodavid/OpenAI-Lab-UCB/docs/70-Using-the-API.md

 | ChatGPT | `gpt-35-turbo` | Conversation |
 | GPT-4 | `gpt-4` | Conversation |

 In this workshop, we will have been using GPT-3.5 and ChatGPT.
-GPT-4 is currently in preview, and existing Azure OpenAI customers can apply by [filling out this form](https://aka.ms/oai/get-gpt4).
+GPT-4 is currently in preview in Azure OpenAI Service, and existing customers can request access by [filling out this form](https://aka.ms/oai/get-gpt4).

 ### Finding your API key